DivanDesign/EvolutionCMS.snippets.ddGetFileInfo/README.md

 ### Parameters description

 * `file`
-	* Desctription: Имя файла (путь).
+	* Desctription: File name (path).
 	* Valid values:
-		* `stringFilePath` — путь к файлу можно указать относительно корня сайта (`/` в начале не играет роли, поддерживаются оба варианта), а можно и полный (включая `$modx->config['base_path']`)
+		* `stringFilePath` — the path to the file can be specified relative to the site root (`/` at the beginning does not matter, both variants are supported), or the full path (including `$modx->config['base_path']`)
-		* `stringUrl` — можно указать не только локальный файл, но и адрес в интернете, но в этом случае по объективным причинам поддерживаются не все функции
+		* `stringUrl` — you can specify not only a local file, but also an Internet address, but in this case not all functions are supported for objective reasons
 	* **Required**

 * `file_docField`
-	* Desctription: Поле документа (включая TV), содержащее путь к файлу (если вы хотите, чтобы сниппет получил адрес файла из поля документа).
+	* Desctription: A document field (including TV) containing the path to the file (if you want the snippet to get the file address from the document field).
 	* Valid values: `string`
 	* Default value: —

 * `file_docId`
-	* Desctription: ID документа, из поля которого нужно получить адрес файла.
+	* Desctription: Resource ID, from the field of which you want to get the file address.
 	* Valid values: `integerDocId`
 	* Default value: —

 * `sizeUnitFormat`
-	* Desctription: Формат вывода названия размера файла.
+	* Desctription: Format of file size unit.
 		Values are case insensitive (the following names are equal: `'enshort'`, `'EnShort'`, `'ENSHORT'`, etc).
 	* Valid values:
 		* `'none'`